On the mistakes of others

 Moreover, the aircraft carrier, as a separate class of warships, also did not evolve overnight.
 The best example is the British aircraft carriers of the Second World War period, the Illastries type, which had excellent booking, but also an important drawback: a small number of fighters.
 Only three dozen winged cars.
 And although all four ships survived the war, experience clearly showed that the most important thing for an aircraft carrier is the number of fighters.
 And no anti-aircraft artillery and armor can replace them.
-Not to mention the absurd in this case, shock and offensive weapons.
+Not to mention the absurd shock-offensive in this case weapons.

 It is noteworthy that these obvious conclusions, whose strength only grew stronger in the post-war years, are still being called into question by many.
-Moreover, the authors are trying to find a variety of "loopholes" in order to show the reader that surface ships supposedly and so (that is, without air cover) can fulfill their tasks.
+Moreover, the authors are trying to find a variety of "loopholes" to show the reader that surface ships allegedly and so (that is, without cover aviation) can perform assigned tasks.

 One example is a series of articles by Alexander Timokhin “Surface ships against airplanes”.
 First of all, I would like to thank the author for an alternative view of the history of naval conflicts.
 When someone has an opinion, it is always (or almost always) good.
 However, in the most interesting place of the narrative, logical inconsistencies and inconsistencies are found.